Explore the freedom of narrative expressive movement in our physical theatre workshops…

 Delve into the worlds of clowning, mime and ensemble work, with the expert guidance of industry professionals, and express your creativity in a physically spectacular way!

-Mime and Physical Theatre
+Mime and Physical Theatre Workshop

 A two day, physically intense and creative workshop experience, covering the essentials of ensemble movement and mime technique.
 Participants will be put through their paces to generate a piece of high quality physical theatre that incorporates all the techniques learned over the two days.